- Code ARAB6103

 130 hours of total student learning time made up from:

-a) 72 hours of contact over 12 weeks: 60 hours of lectures and 12 hours of conversation classes; and
+a) 72 hours of contact over 12 weeks: 60 hours of general classes and 12 hours of conversation classes; and

 b) 58 hours of independent student research, reading and writing.